solana-labs/solana/book/src/paper-wallet/keypair.md

-# Keypair Generation and Recovery
+# Creating and Using a Seed Phrase

-Using the `solana-keygen` tool, it is possible to generate new seed phrases for key derivation as well as recover keypairs directly from a seed phrase and optional passphrase.
-The seed phrase and passphrase together can be used as a paper wallet.
+Using the `solana-keygen` tool, it is possible to generate new seed phrases as well as derive public keys from an existing seed phrase and (optional) passphrase.
+The seed phrase and passphrase can be used together as a paper wallet.

 {% hint style="info" %}
-We do not offer advice on how to securely handle your paper wallet.
+We do not intend to advise on how to *securely* create or manage paper wallets.
 Please research the security concerns carefully.
 {% endhint %}

-## Keypair Generation
+## Seed Phrase Generation

-Keypair creation can be done using the `solana-keygen new` command.
-The command will walk you through choosing an optional passphrase and will display the generated seed phrase for your paper wallet.
+Generating a new keypair can be done using the `solana-keygen new` command.
+The command will generate a random seed phrase, ask you to enter an optional passphrase, and then will display the derived public key and the generated seed phrase for your paper wallet.

 ```bash
 solana-keygen new --no-outfile